SLA Transportation Community Innovation Award (revised May, 2022)Purpose

 - Benefits to the community

-- Non-winning paper(s) may be resubmitted in following year(s).
+- Non-winning project(s) may be resubmitted in following year(s).

-- Previous winners are eligible to resubmit new papers.
+- Previous winners are eligible to resubmit new projects.

 2015, Kenn Bicknell, Interactive Timelines to Support Transportation Information & Education